gildofabregat/DIANN-IBEREVAL-2018/index.md

 ```xml
 En pacientes <scp> <neg>sin</neg> <dis>demencia</dis></scp>, se obtienen diferencias significativas en cuanto a la situación funcional y cognitiva (índice de Barthel de 52,34±38 y test de Pfeiffer con una puntuación media de 1,48±3,2 (p<0,001)).
 ```
-You can use the [editor on GitHub](https://github.com/gildofabregat/DIANN-IBEREVAL-2018/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 #### Statistics